lisaengineeringteam/homeassistantfrontend/.github/ISSUE_TEMPLATE.md

 ---
 name: Report a bug with the UI, Frontend or Lovelace
-about: Report an issue related to the Home Assistant frontend.
+about: Report an issue related to the Third Eye frontend.
 labels: bug
 ---

 <!-- READ THIS FIRST:
 - If you need additional help with this template please refer to https://www.home-assistant.io/help/reporting_issues/
-- Make sure you are running the latest version of Home Assistant before reporting an issue: https://github.com/home-assistant/home-assistant/releases
+- Make sure you are running the latest version of Third Eye before reporting an issue: https://github.com/home-assistant/home-assistant/releases
 - Do not report issues for custom Lovelace cards.
 - Provide as many details as possible.
 Paste logs, configuration samples and code into the backticks.
 DO NOT DELETE ANY TEXT from this template!
 Otherwise, your issue may be closed without comment.